 Members receive quarterly issues of the scientific Journal, which has been published continuously since 1882, containing reports of new research, book reviews and correspondence, also copies of Proceedings that describe occasional in-depth research.
 The quarterly Paranormal Review carries less formal articles on a variety of topical subjects.

-The SPR library in Vernon Mews is open to the public on Tuesday and Wednesday afternoon.
+The SPR library in Vernon Mews is currently open to the public on Wednesday afternoon.
 Members may borrow books by visiting in person or by post (see how to find us, below).
 Members may also read past copies of Journals and Proceedings in our online library.
 Our large archive in Cambridge may be visited by arrangement.
 Read more about our libraries and archives